What’s the Best Water for My Dental Unit

 The confusion arises from the dual requirement that the dental office wants to ensure a clean supply for anti-microbial treatment that also works well with the dental unit components.
 A brief background assessment of the most common water types will help to clarify your practice needs.

 Distilled, Deionized or Demineralized Water – These types of water have the majority of the mineral content removed from them.
 They sound like a logical choice given the purity seems ideal, and the supply already exists in the office for use with steam sterilizers.
-However, despite the apparent benefits of distilled water, it can be corrosive to metal components within the dental unit.
-With no minerals to give the water pH balance, distilled water acts like a magnet, absorbing chemicals (phthalates and bisphenols) from plastic and absorbing ions from metal.
-The metal corrodes until an equilibrium concentration of metal ions in the water is reached.
 Unlike other brands and imported dental units that use brass components and unknown plastics, ASI Dental uses high-quality plastic fittings and stainless steel in our dental unit valves, fittings, and control block.
 So, corrosion damage to an ASI dental unit is less affected by pure distilled water.
 However, we would still not recommend pure distilled water for long-term use and recommend using other more acceptable water types for your practice.

 Regular Tap Water and Filtered Tap Water – Although it may not seem appropriate, most municipal water supplies are adequate sources of drinking water safe for human consumption.
 So, tap water can be acceptable for use in the dental unit.
 The only requirement is that tap water, like every other water source, should be used in conjunction with an in-line water line disinfection to prevent biofilm buildup within the dental waterline tubings (see Waterline Disinfection below).